 Walking is a great form of cardio exercise that doesn’t require sweating it out at the gym.
-If you walk fast enough to raise your heart rate, temperature and breathing, you can still reap the same kind of rewards as a run on the treadmill.
-After a while, you’ll find that you don’t feel as worn out after a walk and can burn more energy than when you use public transport.
+A brisk walk for 30 minutes a day, enough to raise your heart rate, temperature and breathing, can still reap the same kind of rewards as a run on the treadmill.
+During a brisk walk you should be able to hold a conversation but not be able to sing.

 Fewer health issues

-More time to yourself
+Have more time to yourself

 Scientists state that physical activity can cause chemical changes in the brain, such as the release of endorphins, which can positively charge your mood.
 This, in turn, can increase your levels of motivation and self-esteem, boosting your energy levels.

 Then, of course, there is the potential of walking to help you become more mindful.
 When you aren’t getting stressed by traffic, looking down at a screen on the bus or in a taxi, you can pay more attention to the things around you, often discovering sides of the area where you live that you hadn’t yet discovered.

-Lower stress levels
+Lower your stress levels

-Research from the University of East Anglia has found that as well as increasing our general wellbeing, walking to work can actually help us feel less stressed.
+Research from the University of East Anglia has found that as well as increasing our general well-being.
+Walking to work can actually help us feel less stressed.
 The study found that people who switched their commute from public transport to walking or cycling actually felt better able to concentrate, and felt like they were under less strain than before.

 Time to organise your mind

-A good walk is a good time to focus or meditate on a problem.
+In times such as these, a good walk is a good time to focus or meditate on a problem.
 Giving more free time to think, it’s the perfect opportunity to organise your mind.
 You never know, you may end up finding a longed-for solution to a burning problem.